telerik/winforms-docs/virtualgrid/sorting/setting-sorting-programmatically.md

 {{endregion}}

->note The RadVirtualGrid.__AllowMultiColumnSorting__ property should be set to *true* in order to achieve multiple columns sorting.
+>tip The RadVirtualGrid.__AllowMultiColumnSorting__ property should be set to *true* in order to achieve multiple columns sorting.
 Otherwise, __RadVirtualGrid__ will be sorted by a single column.

 # See Also
 * [Sorting Overview]({%slug winforms/virtualgrid/sorting/sorting%})